Bangladesh–Mexico relations

-Bangladesh–Mexico relations are the bilateral relations between Bangladesh and Mexico.
+The nations of Bangladesh and Mexico established diplomatic relations in 1975.
 Both nations are members of the United Nations and the World Trade Organization.

 History

-Diplomatic relations between the two countries were officially established on 8 July 1975, four years after Bangladesh obtained its independence from Pakistan.
-In 1981, Bangladeshi President Abdus Sattar paid a visit to Mexico to attend the North–South Summit in Cancun.
+Diplomatic relations between the two countries were officially established on 8 July 1975, four years after Bangladesh gained independence from Pakistan.
+Initial relations between both nations have taken place primarily in multinational organization such as the United Nations.